 Mortgage companies tend not to not issue a mortgage until they have details of a lawyer on their panel.
 It can take a few weeks for UBS to deal with your lawyer's application to be on the UBS conveyancing panel.
 There's no guarantee that your solicitor will be accepted.

-I am downsizing from my house.
-My former solicitors closed down.
+I am looking to sell my house.
+My past conveyancers has retired.
 It would be helpful to have a recommendation of a conveyancing firm.
-I happen to live in Stroud if that makes things easier.
+Im based in Stroud if that makes things easier.

-Please use our search tool to help you find a solicitor for your conveyancing in Stroud.
-We have connected thousands of home buyers and sellers with lender approved solicitors to ensure that the legalities of their house move goes with a minimum of fuss.
+You should use our search tool to help you find a solicitor for your conveyancing in Stroud.
+We have connected thousands of home buyers and sellers with lender approved solicitors to ensure that the legalities of their house move goes smoothly.

 Are there frequently found defects that you come across in leases for Stroud properties?

 There is nothing unique about leasehold conveyancing in Stroud.
 Most leases are individual and legal mistakes in the legal wording can result in certain clauses are erroneous.
 The following missing provisions could result in a defective lease:

 Service charge per centages that don't add up correctly leaving a shortfall

 You may encounter a problem when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
 HSBC Bank, Virgin Money, and Godiva Mortgages Ltd all have express requirements when it comes to what is expected in a lease.
 If a mortgage lender believes that the lease is defective they may refuse to provide security, obliging the purchaser to pull out.